As losses mount, Sony's Hirai seeks cure for TV business in spinoff

 The TV operations will be spun off into a separate unit by July 2014, Sony said.
 The job cuts - mostly outside Japan - are to be implemented by March 2015, with cost savings are to kick in by the 2015-2016 financial year, Sony said.
 The company said it had total staff of 145,800 at the end of last September.

 Sony officials said they expect to lose another 25 billion yen on TVs this year.
-Having last turned an annual operating profit in TVs in the 12 months ended March 2004, losses for the 10 fiscal years through March 2014 add up to 786.9 billion yen ($7.8 billion).
+Having last turned an annual operating profit in TVs in the 12 months ended March 2004, losses for the 10 fiscal years through March 2014 add up to 786.9 billion yen.

 The three pillars that Hirai identified as central to the rebirth of Sony's electronics division - imaging, gaming and mobile - remain uncertain bets for growth in the highly volatile consumer markets, analysts say.